 Here, we provide an overview of the Social Security disability approval rate for many of the most common medical conditions.

-The impairment with the highest approval rate (68%) is multiple sclerosis.
+The medical condition with the highest approval rate (68%) is multiple sclerosis.
 The second highest is cancer (64%).

-The remaining four common impairments all have approval rates of less than 50 percent:
+The remaining four common medical conditions all have approval rates of less than 50 percent:

 - Respiratory disorders (47%),